-- the prerequisite has not been established in accordance with the district's process for establishing prerequisites; - the prerequisite is either unlawfully discriminatory or is being applied in an unlawfully discriminatory manner; - the student has the knowledge or ability to succeed in the course or program despite not meeting the prerequisite; - the student will be subject to undue delay in attaining the goal of his or her educational plan because the prerequisite course has not been made reasonably available. - Contact the Admissions and Records Office regarding information and forms for challenging prerequisites.
+- The prerequisite or corequisite has not been established in accordance with the district's process for establishing prerequisites and corequisites; - The prerequisite or corequisite is either unlawfully discriminatory or being applied in an unlawfully discriminatory manner; - The student has knowledge or ability to succeed in the course or program despite not meeting the prerequisite or corequisite. - The student will be subject to undue delay in attaining the goal of his or her educational plan because the prerequisite or corequisite course has not been made reasonably available. - The student seeks to enroll in a course where the prerequisite was established to protect the health and safety of students, and the student demonstrates that they do not pose a threat to themselves or others. - 6.
+The student has the obligation to provide satisfactory evidence that the challenge should be upheld.
+However, when the facts are within the college's own records, then the college has the obligation to produce that information.